antigol/ising/README.md

 - energy computation

 ## What is coded in Python
-The neighbour and next neighbour lists are computed in Python then used to create a `Hamiltonian` instance.
+The neighbor and next neighbor lists are computed in Python then used to create a `Hamiltonian` instance.

+- determine the Neighbors
+- parallel tempering

 ## To run